 Here's a look at the company, the people running it and the many projects it has in development.

 Meg Whitman is the CEO of Quibi and was Katzenberg's first hire.
 The former HP and eBay CEO and Katzenberg have a long-standing relationship dating to when both were at Disney in the late 1980s and early '90s.

 Jim Toth is heading content acquisition and talent for the company after a long tenure at CAA, where he represented such clients as Scarlett Johansson, Chris Evans and Robert Downey Jr.

+Diane Nelson joined Quibi to lead content operations after a two-decade stint at Warner Bros., where she oversaw DC Entertainment and consumer products.
+Nelson departed in November 2019 for family reasons.
 Janice Min, the former co-president and chief creative officer of The Hollywood Reporter, is shaping Quibi's news programming as a senior content development executive focused on a vertical known as Daily Essentials.
+Min has departed Quibi.

 Doug Herzog, the longtime Viacom executive who had oversight of several of the conglomerate's entertainment networks, rounds out the content team as a senior content development executive.

 Tom Conrad serves as chief product officer at the streamer after 10 years at Pandora and two years at Snapchat.